-|#2||Activity - Learning Style Inventory|
+|#4||Activity - Learning Style Inventory|

-|#3||Explore - World Book Kids|
+|#5||Explore - World Book Kids|

 Explore INFOhio's resources to find tools and materials and even pedagogy techniques to fit the needs of your students.

-First Explore WorldBook Kids.
+First Explore World Book Kids.
 There are features and tools in this elementary resource that you can use to adapt content for secondary students struggling with reading and content.

 Using your learning style from the inventory as a guide, browse through the resource looking for features and tools that will help you learn.
 For example, if you are a visual learner, you can include the visual directions found in the activities at the bottom of the home screen.
-Look for three features you found in World Book Kids that will help you differentiate an upcoming lesson.
+Look for three features in World Book Kids that will help you differentiate an upcoming lesson.

-|#4||Read - Questioning Forms from GO: Ask, Act, Achieve!|
+|#6||Read - Questioning Forms from GO: Ask, Act, Achieve!|

 Inquiry is an effective differentiation tool.
 When students create their own questions, they can become engaged with their research at their own ability level.
-Download and read the two questioning forms in INFOhio's GO: Ask, Act, Achieve! in the Ask: How Do I Begin My Research section.
+Download and read ther two questioning forms in INFOhio's GO: Ask, Act, Achieve!
+The forms are located in the Ask: How Do I Begin My Research section.

 - What's My Angle?
 Generating Research Questions, and